stootoon/seating_planner/README.md

 END_GUEST_PREFERENCES
 ```
 states that Alice would like to sit at the Cajal and Hodgkin tables, but not at Golgi.
-Preferences need to be provided for every (or any) guest, but if provided, the preferences of the guest for each table must be specified.
+Preferences need not be provided for every (or any) guest, but if provided, the preferences of the guest for each table must be specified.

 ### Table Availablities
 Table availabilities are provided on separate lines, one per table, as comma-separated lists of integers, with one entry per date, in the order that dates were specified in the `DATES` block.
 The value of each entry specifies availablity as follows: